artemdemo/wp-rough-chart/wp-content/plugins/rough-chart/readme.txt

 2. Click 'Activate' in the Plugins admin panel
 3. Create new Rough-Chart into:
 	- WordPress Admin -> Appearance -> Rough Charts

+== Frequently Asked Questions ==

+= Can I use "title" prop in shortcode for a chart that already has title? =

+Yes you can.
+In this case "title" from the shortcode will be used.

 == Screenshots ==